Linch1/Web3Authentication/readme.md

 We are now able to surclass the old method of authentication through username/mail/password using instead our wallets to login in any dapp.

-This metod is based on wallet signs that allow the backend to recognise if the wallet that is interacting with the dapp is really owned by the users or no.
+This method is based on wallet signs that allow the backend to recognise if the wallet that is interacting with the dapp is really owned by the user or no.

 ### Setup